terezamr/42School/push_swap/README.md

 The goal of this program is to sort in ascending order a stack _a_, using a stack _b_ and several defined operations.

 ## Usage
 Execution: The program receives as arguments the numbers of the stack a.
+It prints the operations called by the sorting algorithm.

 ```shell
 ./push_swap <n>